bigfix/developer.bigfix.com/site/pages/action-script/reference/file/move.md

 fails if the destination already exists, if the source file doesn’t exist, or if the move fails for any other reason.

+On Windows, to ensure the file inherits the permissions of the destination folder, we recommend using the `copy` command (or `copy` and `delete`) instead of the `move` command.

 Version | Platforms
 --- | ---
 8.0.584.0 | AIX, HP-UX, Mac, Red Hat, SUSE, Solaris, Windows